joelviel/static-webapp/README.md

-Boilerplate for hosting a static website on Google App Engine (python)
+A boilerplate application for building static website on Google App Engine (python)